status-im/samyoul-notes/analysis/wallet/Router/usage.md

 # Initialisation
-The `Router` struct is only initialised in one place in the application, in `wallet/api.go`:
+The `Router` struct is only initialised in one place in the application, in `wallet/api.go`.

+The consumption complexity is very low:

 ```go
 func NewAPI(s *Service) *API {